 A beam of sunlight reflects from the Damart Mill near Leeds and Liverpool Canal

-Take the pedestrian bridge to cross the bypass named after Bingley born astronomer Sir Fred Hoyle – you will see Bingley Parish Church on your right.
-At the traffic lights in front of the Bingley Fire Station, cross the street towards The Old White Horse.
+Take the pedestrian bridge to cross the bypass named after Bingley-born astronomer Sir Fred Hoyle – you will see Bingley Parish Church on your right.
+At the traffic lights in front of Bingley Fire Station, cross the street towards The Old White Horse, said to be one of the oldest public houses in England.
 This is the oldest part of Bingley and still bears some cobbled streets.

-Go towards Ireland Bridge and stay on the left hand-side, pass the Curio Cottage Antic Shop and soon after take a path on your left before the bridge.
+Go towards Ireland Bridge and stay on the left-hand side, pass the Curio Cottage Antic Shop and soon after take a path on your left before the bridge.
 Soon you will find yourself walking along the river.
 The path is called Riverside Walk and it will take you to Myrtle Park.
-On the way, you should see a plaque stone in the the middle of the footpath with the inscription “The Throstles Nest of Old England, Bingley".
+On the way, you should see a plaque stone in the middle of the footpath with the inscription “The Throstles Nest of Old England, Bingley".

 The Throstles Nest of Old England Bingley